MATCH Function

 The cell range (lookup table) to be searched.

-The default is 1.
-The manner in which to search, depending on whether the range is sorted ascending (1), not sorted (0), or sorted descending (-1).
+[optional] The default is 1.
+Defines approximate (1, -1) or exact match required (0).
+In addition, defines whether the range is sorted ascending (1), not sorted (0), or sorted descending (-1).

-Smartsheet calculates the relative position of a search value by counting cells from left to right (across columns), then top to bottom (across rows).
-In a lookup table consisting of two columns, the cell in the top row of the leftmost column is the first position, 1.
+Smartsheet calculates the relative position of a search value by counting cells from left to right (across columns) and top to bottom (across rows).
+In a lookup table of two columns, the cell in the top row of the leftmost column is the first position, 1.

 For the optional search_type argument: